jbqueru/yast3/README.md

 time, task switches have to be delayed, as do sections that run expensive instructions.

+## May 02 2025

+### VBL, interrupted

+When the VLB interrupt fires, it doesn't immediately prevent other interrupts from firing.
+Even if the first instruction in the VBL handler is to disable interrupts, there's still a race condition.

+The risk of that race condition is that the VBL fires while one thread is running, and the other interrupt firing on top switches to another thread.
+If that happens, the code that should really run within the VBL, i.e. the reset of timer B, will be delayed, with harmful effects where a frame has its palette changes way out of sync.
+Removing that logic from the VBL seems unwise, because that would mean that timer B can't recover if it loses its sync.

+Nothing can be done from within the VBL itself, because of the race condition mentioned above.
+However, other interrupts can know if they interrupted the VBL (by checking the interrupt level in SR on the stack), and, if they interrupted the VBL, they can hold off on any thread-switching.
+However, that also means that the VBL must thread-switch when it is done, at the very least if the other interrupt says so, but it's probably not harmful to do it all the time other than the performance cost.

 # What's in the package

 The distribution package contains this `README.md` file, the main